Mridul Wadhwa

-Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish women's rights, trans rights, anti-domestic violence campaigner.
-She is a Director and co-founder of data company Vahanomy.
-She previously served as Chief Executive Officer of Edinburgh Rape Crisis Centre.
+Mridul Machindra Wadhwa (born 1978) is an Indian-born Scottish-based women's rights, trans rights, and anti-domestic violence campaigner.
+She is a director and co-founder of data company Vahanomy.
+She previously was the chief executive officer of Edinburgh Rape Crisis Centre.
 She was formerly active in the Scottish National Party, a candidate for the party in the 2021 Scottish Parliament election, before moving to the Scottish Green Party.
 Wadhwa has been the subject of harassment by anti-trans activists since 2019.
-She resigned from Edinburgh Rape Crisis Centre in 2024 after criticism of her behaviour in a decision by an employment tribunal, and by a review commissioned by Rape Crisis Scotland.

-Background
+Early life and education

 Mridul Wadhwa is a transgender woman who was born in India in 1978 and transitioned there.
 She lived in Pune until 30, where she ran a successful business with her husband.
 She then emigrated to the United Kingdom in 2002 with her passport listing her as female, where she earned a master's degree in education from the University of Edinburgh in 2005.
-She permanently moved to Scotland in 2009.
+She permanently settled in Scotland in 2009.
 She became involved in women's rights activism in Scotland as a student, and has spoken about her focus on giving voice to women from marginalised backgrounds, including migrant and racialised women.

 Career

 Equality and anti-violence sector

 Wadhwa has worked in the equality and anti-violence sectors in Scotland since leaving university in 2005.
 She was the information and education officer and children's services team leader at Shakti Women's Aid from 2008 to 2017, a training and volunteer coordinator at Rape Crisis Scotland from 2014 to 2018, and the manager at Forth Valley Rape Crisis Centre from 2018 to 2021.
 She was also a board member of YWCA Scotland and of the Equality Network from 2017 to 2021.
-Wadhwa became Chief Executive Officer of Edinburgh Rape Crisis Centre in 2021.
+Wadhwa became the chief executive officer of Edinburgh Rape Crisis Centre in 2021.